 - your inherent skin color (the amount of melanin in your skin)

-Add to that the fact that with too much sun exposure your skin actually starts to break down the newly produced vitamin D.
+And, with too much sun exposure your skin actually starts to break down the newly produced vitamin D.

 You can see that the fine line you are walking is difficult to gauge.
 The only thing you know for sure is that you are damaging your skin's DNA and ALWAYS driving the cascade of biochemical reactions that lead to collagen breakdown, wrinkles, and skin thinning.